Frezmati221/mln/python/README.md

    refresh predictions before simulating.
 You can also override paths via `--predictions-path` on both commands.

+### Edge-aware filtering

+The transformer now learns to predict the expected edge (in pips) for every trade candidate.
+During backtests we ignore signals whose predicted edge is below `backtest.min_edge_pips` (default `3.0`) or a custom `--min-edge` CLI override.
+This keeps the model focused on imbalance regimes where the TP/SL grid historically offered positive expectancy, which materially improves hit rate versus taking every signal.

 ## Quick Status Check

 Need to know what to do next?
 Run: